-Number 11LE68MO-8700-672 PO 2021 Institution INATECH PERSON RESPONSIBLE FOR THE MODULE Prof. Dr. Anke Weidlich LECTURER Examiners of the Department of Sustainable Systems Engineering Түре Mandatory Module DURATION 1 semester FORMAT Written thesis LANGUAGE English or German MANDATORY REQUIREMENTS Admission for the thesis can be granted once at least 72 ECTS credits have been acquired within the degree program.
+NUMBER 11LE68MO-8700- 672 PO 2021 INSTITUTION INATECH PERSON RESPONSIBLE FOR THE MODULE Prof. Dr. Anke Weidlich LECTURER Examiners of the Department of Sustainable Systems Engineering Түре Mandatory Module DURATION 1 semester Format Written thesis LANGUAGE English or German MANDATORY REQUIREMENTS Admission for the thesis can be granted once at least 72 ECTS credits have been acquired within the degree program.
 RECOMMENDED REQUIREMENTS None None RECOMMENDED SEMESTER 4 ECTS CREDITS Master's Thesis: 27 Defense: 3 WEEKLY SEMESTER HOURS SEMESTER CYCLE Each semester WORKLOAD 900 h (self-study)

-Students show with the master's thesis the ability to solve a given problem from sustainable systems engineering in a given time frame using scientific methodology.
-Skills and competencies obtained in the course program have been verifiably applied in accordance to the state of the art.
-Students have proven their ability to apply methods and knowledge as well as research and development competencies in the project, the scientific documentation and the defense.
+By successfully passing the Master's Module, students have shown the ability to solve a given problem from sustainable systems engineering using scientific methodology in a given timeframe.
+Skills and competencies obtained during the course of study have been verifiably applied in accordance with the latest research.
+Students have demonstrated their ability to apply methods and knowledge as well as research and development competencies in the project, the scientific documentation and the defense.